About St. John’s Community Care

 The mission of St. John’s Community Care is to make a positive difference in the lives of people challenged by aging or disabilities.
 We accomplish this by providing dependable and compassionate support through direct care, advocacy, education, and outreach to individuals living in the Metro-East community.
 We live the vision of Christ and His love for all people through our actions and words.

+St. John’s Community Care is committed to providing equal opportunities and non-discrimination in all of its programs and activities.
+We comply with Title VI of the Civil Rights Acts.
 At St. John’s Community Care, we are dedicated to providing quality care and support to all individuals in our community, regardless of their race, ethnicity, religion, gender, age, or disability status.
 We believe that everyone deserves equal access to the services and resources they need to live their best life.

 St. John’s Community Care is a ministry of St. John United Church of Christ in Collinsville, IL.
 Established in 1985 to provide non-medical care in the homes of older people, this outreach ministry has grown in size, scope, and expertise.
 SJCC is now acknowledged as a valuable resource for older adults in the St. Louis Metro-East area.